RhizomeDB/spec/README.md

 The database state is modeled as a function of time and the program under evaluation, and all tuples are associated with the timestamp at which they were computed.

 PomoDB timestamps form a logical clock and hold no meaning to any other instances of PomoDB.
+The static nature of these links means that queries can reason from causes to effects, or from effects to their causes.

 ## 2.3 Content Addressing